Kpable/kpable.github.io/index.md

     image_caption: "A first person snack run to a haunted store."
     alt: "spooky-mart"
     title: "Spooky Mart"
-    excerpt: 'A game taking place in a convenience store for the purpose of exploring the concept of repayable experiences in small spaces.
+    excerpt: 'A game taking place in a haunted convenience store for the purpose of exploring the concept of repayable experiences in small spaces.
 Inspired by the challenges in open world games referred to as "Ubisoft Towers".'
     url: "/portfolio/spooky-mart"
     btn_label: "Read More"
     btn_class: "btn--primary"